GamerNoTitle/MCDR-Mirror-Server/README.md

 - ```json
   {
-      "path": "./mirror/",	//Your mirror server path, mirror as default "world": ["world"],		//Your world folder(s), the Vanilla server only has the "world" folder but others like spigot has three.
-Just fill it with your folder(s).
-The example can be like this -> ["world","world_nether","..."]
+      "path": "./mirror/",
+      "world": ["world"],
-      "command": "python3 MCDReforged.py",	//The start command for your mirror server "remote":{		//rcon related settings
+      "command": "python3 MCDReforged.py",
+      "remote":{
           "enable": false,
-          "address": "127.0.0.1",		//rcon address, change it to your address "secret": "password",		//rcon password
+          "address": "127.0.0.1",
+          "secret": "password",
-          "port": 25575,				//rcon port
+          "port": 25575,
-          "command": false			//allow using !!mirror rcon <command> to input command to mirror server }
+          "command": false
       }
+  }
   ```

+`path` Your mirror server path, mirror as default

+`world` Your world folder(s), the Vanilla server only has the "world" folder but others like spigot has three.
+Just fill it with your folder(s).
+The example can be like this -> ["world","world_nether","..."]

+`command` The start command for your mirror server

+`remote: enable` rcon related settings, true to enable it

+`remote: address` rcon address, change it to your address

+`remote: secret` rcon password

+`remote: port ` rcon port

+`remote: command` allow using !!mirror rcon <command> to input command to mirror server